Ragnarson/ragnarson-blog/source/posts/2014-11-03-five-functions-of-the-console-object-you-didnt-know.markdown

 shelly: true
 ---

 Not everybody knows that apart from the simplest `console.log()` used for logging, the Console object has a couple of other equally useful function.
 I have chosen and described the 5 most interesting but unpopular methods, which can be successfully utilized in everyday work.
+READMORE

 *All of the functions described have been tested and work properly in Google Chrome 38*